 He is survived by wife Barbara, sons Theron and Jason, and two grandchildren, Emma and Jake.

-by Todd Moore, the book is Dillinger Thompson
+by Todd Moore, Dillinger Thompson